nathantum/how-to-Code-in-JS/topics.md

-1. How To Use the JavaScript Developer Console.[x]
+- [x].
+How To Use the JavaScript Developer Console.
-2. How To Add JavaScript to HTML.
+2. How To Add JavaScript to HTML.[X]
 3. How To Write Your First JavaScript Program.
 4. Understanding Syntax and Code Structure in JS
 5. How to Write Comments in JS.